Nothing reminds me of summer quite like the fresh, citrusy scent of lemon balm.

-If the infection becomes serious, try spritzing off plants with a spray of one gallon of water, one tablespoon baking soda, 1/2 teaspoon dish soap, and one tablespoon horticultural oil.
+If the infection becomes serious, try spritzing off plants with a spray of one gallon of water, one tablespoon of baking soda, half a teaspoon of dish soap, and one tablespoon of horticultural oil.

 Both of these diseases can be prevented by providing good air circulation with regular harvesting or pruning.

 Lemon balm can be harvested regularly throughout the season, though the leaves are the most flavorful when they are young and fresh.

 You can harvest individual leaves or sprigs as needed throughout the season by cutting several inches of new growth and removing the leaves from the stems.
 Keep leaves on stems for easy drying.